The Best (Healthy) Chocolate Muffins

 Preheat your oven to 350 ℉ and line a 12-hole muffin tin with liners.
 Set aside.

-In your blender, combine eggs, maple syrup/ honey, banana, greens, carrots, oil, vinegar, and vanilla.
+In your blender, combine eggs, banana, carrot, spinach, maple syrup/ honey, avocado or oil, vanilla, and vinegar.

-Add flour, baking powder, baking soda, salt, cocoa powder powder and cinnamon.
+Add flour, baking soda, baking powder, cinnamon, salt, and cocoa powder.
 Process until just mixed.

 Fold in chocolate chips (optional).